FDCPA: The Federal Law That Protects Debt Collection Defendants

 1. As Part of Your Answer in State Court

-Example language for inclusion in your Answer:
+Example language for inclusion in an Answer:

 "Defendant asserts the following counterclaim against Plaintiff: